JatinDjd/mit_campaign_india/README.md

 ## Media Files

 We avoid cluttering the repository with media files.
 Instead, use live URLs to include images.
 Developers can upload images to `upload.masterinfotech.com` and acquire the media URL for integration into the project.
+`upload.masterinfotech.com` will only allow limited images extantions.
+Please use this software to convert image files into webp format. https://www.xnview.com/en/xnconvert/#downloads

 ## Template Folder